CHERYL CARRUTHERS – piano

 BO PENG – cello

 Bo Peng received his Bachelor of Music in Cello Performance from the University of North Texas, a Master of Music from the Eastman School of Music, as well as a Performer’s Diploma from Indiana University where he studied with distinguished cellist Janos Starker.
 His teachers also included renowned cellists Steven Doane, Carter Enyeart and Marc Johnson.
 Mr. Peng was a two-time winner of the Music Teacher National Association Competitions (Strings Division), he also won 3rd prize in the International Chamber Music Competition held by the Czech Radio “Spring of Prague”.
 Mr. Peng’s teaching experiences include being a sectional coach for the Dallas Youth Orchestra, and teaching cello in the Dallas Private School District.
-Currently, Mr. Peng is the cellist of the Borealis String Quartet and is on faculty at Kwantlen Polytechnic University.
+Currently, Bo teaches at the VSO School of Music and is the conductor of the Junior Strings of the Richmond Delta Youth Orchestra, and is on the faculty at Kwantlen Polytechnic University.

 STEPHEN ROBB – clarinet, saxophone, Music Director